 Our state-of-the-art building contains purpose-built labs, lecture theatres and seminar rooms.

-You will be based in the Environment Department, which is based on Campus West.
+You will be based in the Department of Environment and Geography, which is based on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Each module will be assessed either by coursework, closed or open examination, or a combination of both.
 Coursework can include:

 |Year 1||Year 2||Year 3|

 The figures above are based on data from 2016/17.

 Academic and industry speakers are invited to talk about key and policy-relevant areas of environmental research

 Get a taste of university-level study on one of York's free short courses, including our subject course, 'Tackling environmental challenges for a sustainable future'.